 When you start researching the oil markets, you will quickly come to see how much analyst forecasts and recommendations affect short-term share price movements.

-While it is important to pay attention to analyst forecasts and commentary, you should not obsess over them but instead, try to form your own opinions.
+While it is important to pay attention to analyst forecasts and commentary, you should not obsess over them; instead, try to form your own opinions.

 Spend time reading macroeconomic and microeconomic news, company-specific news, trading blogs, and opinion pieces to better understand the oil markets.
 This, in addition to fundamental and technical analysis of an oil stock, should help you form your own opinion, create your “story”, and make a sensible purchase.